-"Helping Groups to Grow Developments" supports the development and application of recovery-orientated acceptance-based intervention programmes as a key component of drug and alcohol treatment provision.
+"Helping Groups to Grow Development Ltd" supports the development and application of recovery and acceptance-based intervention programmes as a key provision in drug and alcohol treatment services and recovery organisations.
 Our aim is to be a key part in the bridge out of formal treatment provision and into the mutual aid community.

-Since our formation we have been working with treatment providers and recovery groups across Wales and our programme participants, people in recovery from drug and alcohol addiction, have hailed the life-changing impact of our Moving On In My Recovery programme.
+Since our formation we have been working with treatment providers and recovery groups across the UK and our programme participants, people in recovery from drug and alcohol addiction, have hailed the life-changing impact of our programmes: Nudge, Pathways to Recovery and Moving On In My Recovery.

 IN THEIR WORDS